 Learn About Our Courses, Our Company and Our Team

 Welcome to Silicon Valley High School.
+We are a fully accredited online school offering quality, affordable online courses to help students catch up, or jump ahead.
 From our base in Northern California, we provide a curriculum of online courses to students, teachers and institutions all over the world.

 Our mission is to provide quality, personalized, affordable and ever-improving educational paths for all students to pursue their ambitions.

 As the Internet develops as the world’s largest library of quality educational content, we see students increasingly taking their high school classes online.
 With quality, compelling online courses available at reasonable cost, high school will grow more accessible, more relevant, more interesting and more adaptive to the needs of the individual student.

 - Drive down the cost of high school education by harnessing the wealth of high quality educational content now available online.

 - Deliver a quality, engaging high school education to all students regardless of geographical location.

 - Personalize education, providing courses and programs tailored to the learning pace, the interests and needs of each individual student.

 - Leverage the latest technologies to develop and deliver compelling online programs that students relate to.

 - Help prepare students for college and life beyond high school.